 Our Nature Homes (formerly Guesthouses) and tents are in the midst of an acacia grove not far from the village Momella overlooking Mount Meru and Mukuru.
-These accommodations offer every comfort for a pleasant stay: They are all equipped with hot water, bathtub, internet access, large alcove and dining area on the veranda.
+These accommodation offer every comfort for a pleasant stay: They are all equipped with hot water, bathtub, internet access, large alcove and dining area on the veranda.
 In the evening you can enjoy the carefully prepared food by the local cooks, while the African wildlife roams the savannah in the sunset.
 A sense of home in Africa.

 Hiking (additional charge)

 WiFi is available in some rooms and is free of charge.

 Free private parking is possible on site (reservation is not needed).

 Kostenlos!
 Pets are allowed on request.
 No extra charges.

 We can arrange an airport pick up at any time of the day or night, for US$100 which will take about 1hr 30mins.

 If you decide to arrive with your own car from Kilimanjaro, you will get on the Arusha highway.
 About 10km drive from the airport, at a place called Kingori turn right onto a rough road.
 There is also a sign board saying ‘Africa Amini Life’ from the turn off at the main highway.